Pacific Coliseum: Junior hockey

 Towels laid out on each seat at the Pacific Coliseum prior to the 2007 Memorial Cup final.

 Pacific Coliseum first hosted the Memorial Cup in 1977, when Stan Smyl and the New Westminster Bruins won their first Memorial Cup championship by defeating the Ottawa 67's, 6–5.
 Smyl would eventually have a successful thirteen-year NHL career playing with the Vancouver Canucks at the arena, eventually having his #12 retired by the team on November 3, 1991; the first number that the team would retire, and the only one retired by the Canucks during their time at the Coliseum.

 After the departure of the Canucks in 1995, hockey returned to the Rink on Renfrew with the inaugural season of the WHL Vancouver Giants in 2001, where they would stay until dwindling attendance numbers would cause them to move to the Langley Events Centre after the 2015–16 season.

 The arena was one of four arenas to play host to the 2006 World Junior Ice Hockey Championships, alongside Rogers Arena, Prospera Place in Kelowna, and the Sandman Centre in Kamloops.

 In 2006, the Giants were chosen to host the 2007 Memorial Cup Tournament.
 During this tournament, the arena surpassed the all-time Memorial Cup attendance record; after seven round-robin games 91,808 attended, and the tournament would eventually finish with a total attendance of 121,461.
 In the same tournament, the Vancouver Giants won their first Memorial Cup championship, by defeating the WHL champion Medicine Hat Tigers, 3–1.
 The Giants had lost the WHL final in seven games to the Tigers earlier in the season.

 Volleyball

 The 2020 Men's Volleyball North American Olympic Qualification Tournament took place at the coliseum.
 Canada went 3–0 in the tournament, which qualified the team for the 2020 Summer Olympics.

 Boxing

 This venue has hosted Muhammad Ali vs. George Chuvalo II on May 1, 1972, and Michael Spinks vs Oscar Rivadeneyra on November 25, 1983.

 Tennis

 Pacific Coliseum has hosted two Billie Jean King Cup of Tennis qualifying matches.
 Canada versus Latvia in 2022 and Canada versus Belgium in 2023.

 Vancouver Goldeneyes

-Pacific Coliseum will be the new host of the Vancouver Goldeneyes, starting in 2025.
-The team will be the new primary tenant of the building, and will be one of two expansion franchises of the Professional Women's Hockey League (PWHL) for the 2025–26 season.
+Pacific Coliseum is the new host of the Vancouver Goldeneyes, as of 2025.
+The team is the new primary tenant of the building, and is one of two expansion franchises of the Professional Women's Hockey League (PWHL) for the 2025–26 season.